pyroinventor/DSP-PA-system/README.md

 ## Build Process

-I already had the woofers as they were scrapped from another project, so I began by designing an enclosure to fit their TS parameters as well as possible without being too big or inconveniently shaped.
+I already had the woofers as they were scrapped from another project (see my DIY PA V1 repo), so I began by designing an enclosure to fit their TS parameters as well as possible without being too big or inconveniently shaped.
 I settled on a fairly traditional 6-sided shape that could be mounted on a tripod or rested on one of its 45 deg angles to tilt up.
 After calculating the volume, taking into account the woofer, tweeter, and internal bracing displacement, I cut the pieces out of some plywood and floorboards I had laying around.
 Maybe not the best isotropic Hi-Fi material, but it got the job done.
 Here are the shells:

 ![paBoxes](https://github.com/pyroinventor/DSP-PA-system/assets/77114423/c94d6b6d-0c6c-4e34-9675-9b442dcaffa3)
 Wood filler in the screw holes / brad nail dents